cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 ```

-You can also use the `\mapsto` operator to define a function:
+The `\mapsto` operator is an alternative syntax to define a function:

 ```js
 ce.parse("f := x \\mapsto 2x").evaluate();